hanino87/postman_with_newman_training_with_Hannes/README.md

-# ✦ Installation and Introduction to Newman with Postman collections✦
+# ✦ Installation and Introduction to Newman & Postman collections✦

 Newman is a modern, high-performance command tool that run your Postman collections with their requests outside Postmans GUI.